Skip to main content

 Document analysis limits to verify

-Check 5 things before you trust the output:
+Check 5 things before you trust the result:

 • Can the tool show the source passage behind an important claim?

-• Does it preserve tables, figures, page context, and section labels well enough for review?
+• Does it keep tables, charts, page context, and section names clear enough to review?

-• Can the team see when an answer is uncertain, unsupported, or based on weak extraction?
+• Can the team tell when an answer is unsure, has no support, or comes from a poor scan?

-• Can the team export notes, citations, extracted fields, or coded data without losing context?
+• Can the team export notes, citations, fields, or coded text without losing context?

 Decision path for document analysis software

-For source-grounded review, add the documents first.
-Then ask one focused question, open the citations, and keep only the answer that the cited passage supports.
+Add the sources first, then ask one focused question.
+Open the citations and keep only the claims that the cited passages support.

 Atlas logoAtlas